Crossings of the Houston & Texas Central, the Missouri - Kansas - Texas, the St. Louis Southwestern, and the International & Great Northern railroads

 The Brazos River crosses diagonally through Waco on a southeast heading

 toward the Gulf of Mexico.
-The Brazos' proclivity for flooding raised the cost of bridgeworks needed to span
+Its proclivity for flooding raised the cost of bridges and impacted right-of-way (ROW) selection.

 The H&TC main line out of Houston had remained